Barcelona sign winger Traore from Wolves

 BBC Sport understands Tottenham had a £15m bid for Traore rejected, although sources at the London club deny making an offer.

-"Adama has always acted with the utmost professionalism," said Wolves technical director Scott Sellars.
+"Adama has always acted with the utmost professionalism," said Sellars.

 "However, it is no secret that we have not been able to agree a new contract with him, despite protracted negotiations, and his desire at the moment is to play football elsewhere.